boscoh/pdbremix/readme.md

 	PYMOL is a powerful viewer, but it's defaults leave a little to be desired. `pdbshow` runs PYMOL with some useful added functionality:

-	  1. By default, shows colored chains, ribbons, and sidechains as sticks.
+	  1. By default: colored chains, ribbons, and sidechains as sticks.
 	  2. Choice of initial viewing frame, defined by a center-residue and a top-residue.
 The PDB will be rotated such that the center-residue is above the center-of-mass in the middle of the screen.
 The top-residue will be above the center-residue.
 	  3. Color by B-factor using a red-white scale, with limits defined by options.
 	  4. Solvent molecules can be removed, which is specifically for MD frames that contain too many waters.